radin-ayu/agenticai/website/Lab-1.md

 # permalink: /lab1/
 nav_order: 2
 ---
-# 🧑‍💼 Supplier Research Lab 1: Building a RAG agent
+# 🧑‍💼 Lab 1: Prebuilt Agents and Tools

 In this lab, you will build a Supplier Researcher Agent using Watsonx.ai Agent Lab.
 This agent will allow you to research the suppliers for procuring Xtralife based on past supplier performance, procurement rules and customer reviews.